-Click the Add Rule button (not shown) to add a new signaling rule.
-In the Rule Name field, enter an appropriate name, such as "Block_Hdr_Remark" and click Next.
+To add a signaling rule, navigate to Domain Policies → Signaling Rules.
+Click the Add button to add a new signaling rule.

+In the Rule Name field, enter an appropriate name, such as "Block Hdr Remark" and click Next.

 In the subsequent screen (not shown), click Next to accept defaults.
 In the Signaling QoS screen below, select DSCP and select the desired Value for Signaling QoS from the drop-down box.
-In the sample configuration, "AF32" was selected for Assured Forwarding 32.
-Click Finish (not shown).
+In the sample configuration, "AF32" is selected for Assured Forwarding 32.
+Click Finish.

-After this configuration, the new "Block Hdr Remark" will appear as follows.
+After this configuration, the new "Block_Hdr_Remark" will appear as follows.

 Select this rule in the center pane, then select the Request Headers tab to view the manipulations performed on the request messages such as the initial INVITE or UPDATE message.
-The following screen shows the "Alert-Info", "Endpoint-View", and "P-Location" headers removed during the compliance test.
+The following screen shows the "Alert-Info", "Endpoint-View", "P-Location" and other proprietary headers removed during the compliance test.
 This configuration is optional in that these headers do not cause any user-perceivable problems if presented to Verizon.